-1GAO, Tribal Broadband: FCC Should Undertake Efforts to Better Promote Tribal Access to Spectrum, GAO-19-75 (Washington, D.C.: Nov.
+&lt;sup>1GAO, Tribal Broadband: FCC Should Undertake Efforts to Better Promote Tribal Access to Spectrum, GAO-19-75 (Washington, D.C.: Nov.
 14, 2018).

-2In this testimony, the term "tribal lands" refers to any federally recognized Indian tribe's reservation, off-reservation trust lands, pueblo, or colony; land held in trust by the federal government for Indian(s); and Alaska Native regions established pursuant to the Alaska Native Claims Settlement Act, but do not include Oklahoma Tribal Statistical Areas.
+&lt;sup>2In this testimony, the term "tribal lands" refers to any federally recognized Indian tribe's reservation, off-reservation trust lands, pueblo, or colony; land held in trust by the federal government for Indian(s); and Alaska Native regions established pursuant to the Alaska Native Claims Settlement Act, but do not include Oklahoma Tribal Statistical Areas.

-3GAO, Telecommunications: Challenges to Assessing and Improving Telecommunications for Native Americans on Tribal Lands, GAO-06-189 (Washington, D.C.: Jan.
+&lt;sup>3GAO, Telecommunications: Challenges to Assessing and Improving Telecommunications for Native Americans on Tribal Lands, GAO-06-189 (Washington, D.C.: Jan.
 11, 2006) and GAO, Telecommunications: Additional Coordination and Performance Measurement Needed for High-Speed Internet Access Programs on Tribal Lands, GAO-16-222 (Washington, D.C.: Jan.
 29, 2016).

-4Congress has delegated responsibility for regulating commercial and other nonfederal spectrum use to FCC, and as part of its responsibilities, FCC assigns spectrum licenses, such as through auctions; oversees secondary market transactions; and promulgates regulations for the use of licensed and unlicensed spectrum.
+&lt;sup>4Congress has delegated responsibility for regulating commercial and other nonfederal spectrum use to FCC, and as part of its responsibilities, FCC assigns spectrum licenses, such as through auctions; oversees secondary market transactions; and promulgates regulations for the use of licensed and unlicensed spectrum.
 Regarding the secondary market, FCC's rules permit licensees to lease portions of their licensed spectrum rights to others.

-5In March 2010, an FCC task force issued the National Broadband Plan that included a centralized vision for achieving affordability and maximizing use of high-speed Internet.
+&lt;sup>5In March 2010, an FCC task force issued the National Broadband Plan that included a centralized vision for achieving affordability and maximizing use of high-speed Internet.
 See FCC, Connecting America: The National Broadband Plan (Washington, D.C.: 2010).

-My remarks today are based on the November 2018 report and selected updates and address (1) the ability of tribal governments and telecommunications providers, which we refer to as "tribal entities," to obtain and access spectrum to provide broadband services on tribal lands and the reported barriers that may exist, and (2) the extent to which FCC promotes and supports tribal efforts to obtain and access spectrum for broadband services.
-For our report, we reviewed relevant statutes and regulations, FCC documents,6 and academic and government publications on spectrum-related issues on tribal lands.
+and the reported barriers that may exist, and (2) the extent to which FCC promotes and supports tribal efforts to obtain and access spectrum for broadband services.
+For our report, we reviewed relevant statutes and regulations, FCC documents, 6 and academic and government publications on spectrum-related issues on tribal lands.
 We analyzed FCC data on spectrum auction applicants and license holders as of September 6, 2018 and reviewed the list of federally recognized tribes published in the Federal Register.
 To obtain stakeholder views, we interviewed stakeholders, such as tribal associations, regional consortiums, private providers that deliver Internet services to tribal lands, industry associations, and companies that work with tribal entities.
 In addition, we interviewed 24 tribal entities-16 of which were using wireless technologies to provide Internet services-that we selected to include variation in terms of geographic location, level of broadband deployment, population size and density, and urban or rural distinction.
 Stakeholders were selected to represent a range of views and experience working with tribes and broadband service; their views are not generalizable.
-To assess FCC's efforts, we interviewed FCC officials and reviewed relevant FCC-rulemaking proceedings and related public comments, and compared FCC's actions against recommendations made in FCC's National Broadband Plan,7 FCC's current strategic plan,8 and federal internal control standards related to using quality information.
+To assess FCC's efforts, we interviewed FCC officials and reviewed relevant FCC-rulemaking proceedings and related public comments, and compared FCC's actions against recommendations made in FCC's National Broadband Plan, FCC's current strategic plan, and federal internal control standards related to using quality information.
 9 For this testimony, we reviewed the status of related FCC rulemakings and contacted FCC about action FCC has taken in response to our recommendations.
 Further details on our scope and methodology are included in our report.

 We conducted the work on which this statement is based in accordance with generally accepted government auditing standards.
-Those standards
+Those standards require that we plan and perform the audit to obtain sufficient, appropriate evidence to provide a reasonable basis for our findings and conclusions based on our audit objectives.
+We believe that the evidence obtained

-6These documents included the Statement of Policy on Establishing a Government-to-Government Relationships with Indian Tribes, Policy Statement, 16 FCC Rcd 4078 (2000).
+&lt;sup>6These documents included the Statement of Policy on Establishing a Government-to-Government Relationships with Indian Tribes, Policy Statement, 16 FCC Rcd 4078 (2000).

-7FCC, Connecting America: The National Broadband Plan (Washington, D.C.: 2010).
+&lt;sup>7FCC, Connecting America: The National Broadband Plan (Washington, D.C.: 2010).